 - 1. The Free Application for Federal Student Aid (FAFSA).
 File the FAFSA electronically at www.fafsa.ed.gov. - 2.
-The LRCC 2011-12 Aid Verification Worksheet. - 3.
-Any other required documentation upon request.
+The LRCC 2008-09 Aid Verification Worksheet. - 3.
+Any other required documentation that the college may request.

 Note: Federal, state and private scholarship funds are often limited.
 Applicants with greatest financial need receive first consideration for assistance.
 Application materials should be filed by May 1 to receive priority consideration.